bdibil/README-Generator/README.md

 ## Contributing
-There are no contributing guidelines at this time as they are planed for future development
+There are no contributing guidelines at this time as they are planed for future development.

 ## Tests
-Tests for this app are planed as future development
+Tests for this app are planed as future development.

 ## Questions